7 Reasons Not to Buy a Lab Grown Diamond

 This one definitely used to be true.
 But it’s also been rapidly changing.
 Check out the team at Ausburg University, who, in 2017, grew a 155 carat diamond in disc form, putting an end to this rumor once and for all.
 It’s only a matter of time until you can swing that 15-carat J.Lo look alike on your pretty little paw.

-7) Lab created diamonds are expensive
+7. Lab grown diamonds are expensive

-Still unsure?
+Still unsure on lab grown diamonds?
 These are questions everyone’s asking

 Still with us?
 Still unsure.
 We hear you.
 You’re not alone — trust us.
 So, we’ve rounded up the most frequently asked questions we hear when couples asking when considering a lab grown diamond.